 We’re standing on the summit.
 We can see the trail below us, meandering down into the valley in seemingly endless turns.
 Rocky ledges give way to flowing passages.
 The path leads past mountain crests and untouched lakes before it finally disappears far away at the horizon.
 This is the moment we live for.
-It makes you forget the struggle of bringing your bike with you to the top.
+It makes us forget the struggle of bringing our bike with us to the top.
 It took a lot of effort to get here.
-The exertion begins where driveways and uphill trails end.
+The exertion begins, where roads and uphill trails end.
 That’s when you’ll have to heave your bike onto your shoulders and neck, holding it in position with your arms.
 This method is inconvenient, to say the least.
 It makes passing steep and exposed passages risky and sometimes even impossible.

 What has been commonplace in the world of skiing and snowboarding has finally arrived in the biking universe: an intelligent light-weight carrying system.
 The PeakRider is going to change, and above all improve, your alpine bike tour experience once and for all.
 The system is made up of two components: a newly developed telescopic rod with a support plate and the so-called Cone-Strap.

 The telescopic rod fits into all current bike backpacks that come with a central opening for your water supply system.
-The Cone-Strap is attached to the lower frame of your bike at its barycenter by a simple flick of your wrist.
+The Cone-Strap is attached to the of your bike at its ballance point by a simple flick of your wrist.
 That’s it.
 Simply lift your bike up over your head and hook the Cone-Strap onto telescopic rod.
 This will keep your bike in a safe and stable position throughout your journey.